A penny experiment that demonstrates how water tension works and water can hold together in a dome shape – a super simple science experiment for kids!

 She showed us how we could carefully squeeze a drop of water at a time onto the top of the penny…

 …and the droplets would combine to form a bubble of water.

 Maia thought it looked a little like a snow globe (one of her favorite things).

-We each tried the penny experiment to see how many drops of water it would take before it reached its limit and the water bubble burst and flowed over the edge of the penny.
+We each tried the penny experiment to see how many drops of water it would take before it reached its limit.
+Because once it did, the water bubble burst and flowed over the edge of the penny.

 By the way, if you want the technical explanation for why this works and what’s going on with the water, check out Steve Spangler Science.

 3 More Favorite Simple Science Experiments for Kids

 P.S.
 Want even more science?
 Here’s my collection of The Best Kids Science Experiments to Try at Home.